tejas-130704/Tejkart/README.md

-# 🛍️ Smart E-Commerce Platform with AI-Powered Recommendations
+# 🛍️ Tejkart - Smart E-Commerce Platform with AI-Powered Recommendations

 This is an intelligent E-Commerce web application that enhances the user shopping experience using Artificial Intelligence.
 It integrates **Computer Vision**, **Natural Language Processing (NLP)**, and **User Behavior Analysis** to deliver personalized product recommendations.